 Areas of influence: It’s hard to remember the King of Philippine Movies without imagining him as the original Flavio.
 And the fact that it has spawned successful movie adaptations only proves that Ang Panday is one of the most well-loved, all-Filipino fictional heroes in recent memory.

 Did you know?
 Aside from Fernando Poe Jr., several notable actors also portrayed the role with varying degrees of success.
 These include Bong Revilla Jr. (1993, 2009, and 2011) and Jinggoy Estrada (1998).
 A spoof was also made in 1998 with comedic actor Joey de Leon in the lead role.

 Claim to fame: Captain Barbell and his weaker alter-ego Tengteng rose to fame after they first appeared in Pinoy Komiks Magasin in 1963.
-It’s a story of an underdog who suddenly gained supernatural strength after holding a golden barbell high above the air.
+It’s a story of an underdog who suddenly gained supernatural strength after lifting up a magical golden barbell.
 An original Mars Ravelo creation, Captain Barbell is the local version of the more dominating Captain America.

 Areas of influence: Captain Barbell is the imaginary champion of the oppressed, neglected, and abused masses.
-And like Flavio, Captain Barbell have also dominated both TV and movies over the years.
-Actors such as Edu Manzano, Bong Revilla, and Richard Gutierrez each have enjoyed popularity by portraying the popular caped superhero.
+And like Flavio, Captain Barbell has also dominated both TV and movies over the years.
+Actors such as Edu Manzano, Bong Revilla, and Richard Gutierrez each has enjoyed popularity by portraying the caped superhero.